🇱🇰 Sri Lanka visa requirements

 Live policy summary

-Most travellers visiting Sri Lanka for short-stay purposes are required to obtain an Electronic Travel Authorization (ETA) before arrival to Sri Lanka, unless they are exempt from obtaining one.
+All travellers visiting Sri Lanka for short-stay purposes are required to obtain an Electronic Travel Authorization (ETA) before arrival to Sri Lanka.
 However, citizens of some countries must obtain a visa in advance before being allowed to enter Sri Lanka.
 All visitors must hold a passport valid for 6 months.

 Source: Wikipedia